Study Abroad Program Overview

 Internships, Research, and Independent Study

-Internships and research projects are typically not available for this program.
+Internships are typically not available for this program.

 Utrecht University (UU) is one of Europe’s most prominent institutions of research and education.
 Founded in 1636, the university is one of the oldest and, with 25,000 students, the largest of 14 Dutch universities.
 Utrecht University is a highly-regarded international institution of learning, ranking first in the Netherlands, boasting twelve Nobel Prize winners, and having over 200 undergraduate and graduate degree programs.
 UU is especially well-known for its engaging and enriching law courses, especially interesting for UC students hoping to pursue a law degree after their undergraduate studies.